AdminTurnedDevOps/ggv1-v2/readme.md

 kubectl get svc -n microapp
 ```

-4. Create a Gateway for the application
+4. Create a Kubernetes Manifest for the application object below.

 The `allowedroutes` portion means that you can create an `HTTPRoute` resource from all Namespaces

 ```
-kubectl apply --context=$CLUSTER1 -f - <<EOF
 apiVersion: gateway.networking.k8s.io/v1
 kind: Gateway
 metadata: